 The CROA aims to ensure transparency and prevent such companies from taking undue advantage of consumers, particularly those with limited financial literacy or those experiencing credit challenges.

-Credit repair companies offer services designed to improve a consumer's credit score.
-Credit repair services typically involve disputing negative items on credit reports with credit bureaus.
 They challenge the accuracy or verifiability of the reported information to protect the rights of consumers under the Fair Credit Reporting Act (Title VI of the Consumer Credit Protection Act).

 Thus, credit repair organizations act as intermediaries between consumers and credit reporting companies.
 These organizations may contact credit reporting agencies on their customer's behalf to get negative information removed from credit reports.
-While there is nothing wrong with this transaction in principle, issues arise when some credit repair companies misrepresent the extent of their services.

 Credit repair companies are strictly prohibited from making false or misleading statements about a consumer’s creditworthiness, credit standing, or credit capacity.